Tom Piotrowski (basketball)

-Thomas Tracy Piotrowski (born October 17, 1960) is a retired American professional basketball player.
+Thomas Tracy Piotrowski (born October 17, 1960) is an American former professional basketball player.

-A 7'1" center from La Salle University, Piotrowski was selected by the Portland Trail Blazers with the 62nd pick of the 1983 NBA Draft.
+A 7'1" center from La Salle University, Piotrowski was selected by the Portland Trail Blazers with the 62nd pick of the 1983 NBA draft.
 He played 18 games for Portland during the 1983–84 NBA season, averaging 1.7 points and 0.9 rebounds per contest.
 Piotrowski split the 1984–85 season between two teams in the Continental Basketball Association, the Louisville Catbirds and the Bay State Bombardiers.
 He averaged 6.5 points and 4.7 rebounds over 35 games.

-He served as boys' basketball coach at Atlantic Christian School in Egg Harbor Township, New Jersey.
-He currently serves as boys' basketball coach at Atlantic County Institute of Technology in Mays Landing, New Jersey and Video Production Instructor.
+Piotrowski served as boys' basketball coach at Atlantic Christian School in Egg Harbor Township, New Jersey.
+He currently serves as boys' basketball coach at the Atlantic County Institute of Technology in Mays Landing, New Jersey, where he is also a Video Production Instructor.
 He is a 1978 graduate of Great Valley High School in Malvern, Pennsylvania.